Definition of Consideration in Contract Law

 While there's no law saying exactly a contract should contain, most scholars concur that the only statement really required is something along the lines of "the parties agree."
 However, if there is a type of contract where only one party signs, such as a promissory note, option agreement, or assignment, more formal consideration language is appropriate.

 Legally valid consideration in your contract includes something of value to both parties being bargained over.
 One party cannot "win" over the other party in the contract; both sides must see a similar benefit by signing the contract.
 This does not mean that the consideration is monetary in value; instead, it's just something of value to the parties involved, such as a service, personal property, or real property.

 In the past, courts said that nominal consideration was appropriate, with the benefits being exchanged as small as only one cent.
 As time went on, however, this type of thinking went out the window, and consideration required more value.

 This is most easily seen in the real estate field.
 If two parties are exchanging a property for money, the exchange isn't necessarily the exact market value of the property.
 However, a price within reason makes sure that the judge's conscience is not offended.
 If it is, they may block the deal from going through.

 Consideration protects the person signing the contract from a certain action that is not in their best interest.
 It might also discourage questionable transactions, which helps both parties know if their transaction is valid.

 If you need help with the definition of consideration in contract law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.